A. J. Gass

-A.J.
-Gass (born November 29, 1975) is a former Canadian football linebacker.
-He played his entire 10-year professional career with the Canadian Football League's Edmonton Eskimos.
+A. J. Gass (born November 29, 1975) is an American former professional football linebacker who played his entire 10-year career with the Canadian Football League's Edmonton Eskimos.

 Gass attended Servite High School and was the defensive MVP of the Sunset League, All CIF Southern Section and All State defensive back in 1992.
 Gass attended Fresno State University and was an all-conference first-team linebacker in 1996 and 1997, leading the conference in tackles in 1996 with 150.